JBEI/ice/README.txt

     The first time maven is run, it will download all the dependent packages, which can take a long time.

-    Hint: To capture all the output that pass by use the 'script'
+    To stop the server, press Ctrl-C

-    utility:
+    Hint (unix): To capture all the output that pass by use the 'script' utility
     $ script capturefile.txt
     $ mvn jetty:run
     $ exit